tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 w1_out = FF1(x)
 w3_out = FF3(x)
 ```
 Based on the program configs we computed beforehand, we perform the FF1/FF3 matmuls, making sure that the ouputs are L1 sharded in in decode mode, and interleaved in DRAM if in prefill mode.
-For the `compute_kernel_config`, we use `ttnn.MathFidelity.HiFi2` to retain accuracy while still being performance.
+For the `compute_kernel_config`, we use `ttnn.MathFidelity.HiFi2` to retain accuracy while still being performant.
 Using `ttnn.MathFidelity.HiFi4` instead, would mean that this matmul would become compute bound.

 ```py
 compute_kernel_config_hifi2 = ttnn.WormholeComputeKernelConfig(